survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Setting Up a Server

-To keep things clear to understand, we can set up a standalone Express server that picks up the bundle we generated and renders it following the SSR principle.
+To keep things clear to understand, you can set up a standalone Express server that picks up the generated bundle and renders it following the SSR principle.
 Install Express first:

 ```bash
 npm install express --save-dev